Loloflat6/X299-Hackintosh-mainstay/README.md

 X299 Hackintosh support
 ## Introduction
 The X299 Hackintosh mainstay repo is made to keep the support of these motherboards alive and up to date.
-Three years ago, the development started for handle the installation of MacOS on the new Intel-based HEDT platform.
+Three years ago, development began to manage the installation of MacOS on the new Intel-based HEDT platform.
 Since then, hard work has been done over the months to keep the hardware and software on the top.

 ## Folders